 The decision to get gastric bypass surgery is not an easy one.
 This type of weight loss surgery can change lives, but it comes with serious risks and potential complications.
 Patients assume risks such as infection, blood clots, and pneumonia after gastric bypass surgery – not to mention risks during the surgery itself.

 Yet patients do not assume risks that come with a negligent surgeon, hospital, or operating room staff.
 These risks are medical malpractice.
-If you’ve suffered harms related to gastric bypass malpractice, contact Anapol Weiss as soon as possible.
+If you’ve suffered harms related to gastric bypass malpractice, contact the Anapol Weiss medical malpractice attorneys as soon as possible.

 Negligence-Related Issues During Gastric Bypass